etf-validator/governance/TOR/Contribution.md

 We distinguish between two types of changes to the ETF software that are handled differently:
-- For changes that provide __bug fixes__ a Pull Requests can be created that references an existing bug in the
+- For changes that provide __bug fixes__ a Pull Request can be created that references an existing bug in the
   [ETF webapp](https://github.com/etf-validator/etf-webapp/issues)
   repository.